The LaFayette radio station

 (English translation by Neil Paterson/GM8IID)

 The Bordeaux-Lafayette transmitting station, inaugurated in 1920, was located at Croix d'Hins, a village near Marcheprime, in the Gironde, 30km from Bordeaux.
 We went to the old site to look for the last remnants still in existence.
+This was an opportunity to retrace its history and to describe the installations at this mythical wireless telegraphy station that was the most powerful in the world at the time.

 figure 1 - Croix d'Hins location map and site photo